thriveweb/gutenbetter/README.txt

 == Changelog ==

 = 1.0 =
-* Initial release of Gutenbetter with improvements such as post type support, hiding blocks, adjustable sidebar, and more.
+* Initial release of Gutenbetter with improvements to the block editor such as post type support, hiding blocks, adjustable sidebar, and more.